dpieroux/ProjectEuler/challenges/euler-0003.md

 ## Algorithm

-Simply factorise $n$ into its prime factors and return its largest prime factor.
+Simply factorize $n$ into its prime factors and return its largest prime factor.